dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/13_Groups_Classification.md

 \envlist

 - Let $m\da \# G = pqr$.
+  The claim is that $G$ has some normal Sylow subgroup.
 - If none of the Sylow $p,q,r$ groups are normal, then $n_r \geq r$ and $n_p \geq q$.
   Counting the contributions from just $\Syl_q(G)$ and $\Syl_p(G)$ yields
   \[